Our new name is Division of Civil and Human Rights, but our work is unchanged. Watch for more news to come! More Info

 Federal and state laws prohibit discrimination in the sale, lease or rental of housing and any aspect of a credit application.
 The Fair Housing Act covers most housing.
 In some circumstances, the Act exempts owner-occupied buildings with no more than four units, single-family homes sold or rented without the use of a real estate broker, and housing that is operated by organizations and private clubs that limit occupancy to members.

 Delaware’s Fair Housing laws prevent discrimination against people because of their:

 Education is critical to ending discrimination and creating fair and inclusive communities for every Delaware resident.
-Enforcing the law is just one part of the the Division of Human Relations’ commitment to Delawareans’ civil rights.
-We are committed to providing education and training to communities, organizations, housing providers, businesses and agencies statewide.
+Enforcing the law is just one part of the the Division of Human and Civil Rights’ commitment to Delawareans.
+We also provide education and training to communities, organizations, housing providers, businesses and agencies statewide.
 Learn more about our educational workshops on our Training Page.